-- When choosing a rural mailbox, ensure it is strong enough to hold the weight of letters and parcels and that it is weatherproof. - · All rectangular mailboxes must have an opening of at least 17.5 cm (7") in width and height, and an interior of at least 45 cm (18") in length. - A cylindrical mailbox must have an opening of at least 25 cm (10") in diameter and an interior of at least 45 cm (18") in length. - The bottom of the box should be at least 100 cm {and preferably 107-114cm (42"-45")} above the ground.
-It should not obscure or obstruct access to any other boxes near it. - Mailboxes must have a door located in the front, with a sturdy handle, lip or flange.
+- When choosing a rural mailbox, ensure it is strong enough to hold the weight of letters and parcels and that it is weatherproof. - All rectangular mailboxes must have an opening of at least 17.5 cm (7 in) in width and height, and an interior of at least 45 cm (18 in) in length. - A cylindrical mailbox must have an opening of at least 25 cm (10 in) in diameter and an interior of at least 45 cm (18 in) in length. - The bottom of the mailbox should be approximately 100 cm (39 in) above the roadway.
+Some RMBs, however, require adjustments.
+Therefore, the preferred height is 105 cm (42 in). - Mailboxes must have a door located in the front, with a sturdy handle, lip or flange.
 They must remain open while mail is being picked up or delivered, and be able to open with ease and close securely. - The mailbox must be upright and securely attached to a fixed post or an arm on a lever, and must not be allowed to swing freely.